Clicky

 Water main flushing is the process of cleaning or "scouring" the inside of the water main by sending a high-velocity flow of water through the system.
 This is conducted by opening fire hydrants and releasing water at the speed of up to 5 feet per second to remove deposits built up inside the mains.

-Green Hills Rd, Sawbuck Ct, Single Spur Ct, Sidesaddle Ct, Glen Cary Ct, Gregory Ct, Glen Canyon, Sunridge Dr, Oak Creek Blvd, Lucia Ln, Kirkorian Ct, Kentwood Ct, Green Tree Wy, Angela Ct, Suzanne Ct, Kelly Wy, Quien Sabe Rd, Kelly Ct, Shasta Park Ct, Lassen Park Ct, Saddleback Ridge Rd, La Cuesta Dr, Torrey Oaks Ct, La Madrona Dr, El Pueblo Road, Cathy Lane, Siri Ln, Kent Ct, Woodhill Dr, Civic Center Dr, Erba Ln, Terrace View Dr, Terrace View Ct, Acorn Ct, Whispering Pines Dr, Arabian Wy, Carriage Ln, Morgan Ct, Appaloosa Ct, Quarterhorse Ln, Shadow Ct, Lundy Ln, Bluebonnet Ln, Oak Cir, Pine Ct, Azalia Ct, Mountain View Dr, Valley View Ct, Canyon Wy, Bean Creek Rd, Lockhart Gulch Rd, Green Valley Rd, Lucinda Ln, King’s Village Shopping Center, Town Center HOA, Skypark Subdivision, Lockhart Gulch, Lockwood Ln
+Green Hills Rd, Sawbuck Ct, Single Spur Ct, Sidesaddle Ct, Glen Cary Dt, Gregory Ct, Glen Canyon, Sunridge Dr, Oak Creek Blvd, Lucia Ln, Kirkorian Ct, Kentwood Ct, Green Tree Wy, Angela Ct, Suzanne Ct, Kelly Wy, Quien Sabe Rd, Kelly Ct, Shasta Park Ct, Lassen Park Ct, Saddleback Ridge Rd, La Cuesta Dr, Torrey Oaks Ct, La Madrona Dr, El Pueblo Road, Cathy Lane, Siri Ln, Kent Ct, Woodhill Dr, Civic Center Dr, Erba Ln, Terrace View Dr, Terrace View Ct, Acorn Ct, Whispering Pines Dr, Arabian Wy, Carriage Ln, Morgan Ct, Appaloosa Ct, Quarterhorse Ln, Shadow Ct, Lundy Ln, Bluebonnet Ln, Oak Cir, Pine Ct, Azalia Ct, Mountain View Dr, Valley View Ct, Canyon Wy, Bean Creek Rd, Lockhart Gulch Rd, Green Valley Rd, Lucinda Ln, King’s Village Shopping Center, Town Center HOA, Skypark Subdivision, Lockhart Gulch, Lockwood Ln.

 Benefits of Flushing: